tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 The Block validation and propagation process is analogous to that of transactions.

-New blocks are received from the peer-to-peer network, for from an API if the Base Node is connected to a Miner.
+New blocks are received from the peer-to-peer network, or from an API if the Base Node is connected to a Miner.

 When a new block is received, is is assigned the `unvalidated` [ValidationState].
 The block is then passed to the block validation service.
 The validation service checks that